The shared singleton session object.

 - watchOS 2.0+

-You cannot obtain data incrementally as it arrives from the server.
+You can’t obtain data incrementally as it arrives from the server.

-You cannot significantly customize the default connection behavior.
+You can’t significantly customize the default connection behavior.

 Your ability to perform authentication is limited.

-You cannot perform background downloads or uploads while your app is not running.
+You can’t perform background downloads or uploads when your app isn’t running.

 The shared session uses the shared